tez3998/loopback-capture-sample/README.md

 # loopback_capture_sample
-Sample code which records system sound (what you hear) with Python.
+Sample code which records system sound (what you hear) in Python.

 # Installation
 ## SoundCard